An American Werewolf in London: Plot

 Upon being released from the hospital, David stays with Alex Price, the nurse who cared for him.
 Alex tells David that she is concerned about his mental health, as he has been having hyper realistic dreams and nightmares.
-David rapidly develops a heightened sexual drive that he uses to seduce Alex.
-Jack, now even more decayed, appears and warns David that he will become a werewolf the following night, and again advises him to commit suicide.
+Jack, now even more decayed, appears and warns David that he will become a werewolf the following night and again advises him to commit suicide.
 David refuses to believe him but when the full moon rises, he painfully transforms into a werewolf inside Alex's flat.
 He prowls the streets and the London Underground, killing six people.
-He wakes up the next morning naked on the floor of a wolf enclosure at the London Zoo, with no recollection of what happened, and returns to Alex's flat.
+He wakes up the next morning naked on the floor of a wolf enclosure at the London Zoo with no recollection of what happened and returns to Alex's flat.

 After learning of the previous night's murders and realizing that he is responsible, David unsuccessfully attempts to get himself arrested in Trafalgar Square.
 He calls his family to say he loves them, then loses the courage to slit his wrists with a pocket knife.
 David spots Jack, whose skeleton is now showing, outside an adult cinema.
 Inside, Jack introduces David to his previous night's victims, some of whom are furious with David and suggest different suicide methods to free them from their undead state.

 David transforms into a werewolf while still in the theatre.
-He decapitates Inspector Villiers, and wreaks havoc in the streets, killing several motorists and bystanders.
+He decapitates Inspector Villiers and wreaks havoc in the streets, killing several motorists and bystanders.
 The police surround and trap David in an alleyway.
 Alex arrives, runs down the alley, and tries calming David by professing her love to him.
 Although David's consciousness briefly emerges to recognize Alex, the beast takes over and lunges towards her, forcing the police to shoot him dead.
 David's body reverts to human form in front of Alex as she mourns him.